 The project will be considered complete upon receipt of a final disbursement request and submission of the executed settlement statement, and recorded deed and deed restrictions.
 After the Commission is notified that a project is completed it will provide a summary of all disbursement activity.Eligible / Ineligible Items

-Grant funds are available for open space acquisition, including easements (on unprotected property), and related development necessary to make the open space accessible and useable by the general public.
-This includes structures providing for accessibility (e.g. parking lots, trails, benches, trash receptacles), however, public access is not mandated.
+Grant funds are available for open space acquisition, including easements (on unprotected property), and/or related development necessary to make the open space accessible and useable by the general public.
+Eligible related development/access improvements include trails, pedestrian bridges, observation decks, kiosks/signs, benches, trash receptacles, invasive species removal (one time only), parking lots, restoration, and fencing; however, public access is not mandated.
 Eligible costs include planning, design, engineering, appraisals, environmental assessments, and archaeological surveys.
+Related development may either be included in the application for acquisition or as a subsequent application on a previous Clean Ohio property acquisition.
+Improvements are eligible under a subsequent application as long as not included in a previous project.

 Generally, project components that do not lend themselves to conservation are not allowable.
 However, components allowing for passive recreation (e.g. shelter houses, restrooms) or that are aesthetic (e.g. fountains, statues) are permitted on the property but cannot be paid by Clean Ohio funding or match.
 Additional ineligible costs include: hydromodification, mitigation, administrative and monitoring costs, maintenance items, seller paid items/seller settlement costs, taxes, etc. Any questions regarding eligibility should be directed to the OPWC.Farmland Preservation / Agricultural Easements / NRCS